hinzundcode/cyberdesk/README.md

 <img alt="portal papers screenshot" src="https://raw.githubusercontent.com/hinzundcode/cyberdesk/master/screenshots/portal-papers.jpg" width="300" />

 Portals take a snapshot of the desk and project them back on the desk.
-You have to print to papers, one that captures a region of the desk (PortalIn) and one that projects it (PortalOut).
+You have to print two papers, one that captures a region of the desk (PortalIn) and one that projects it (PortalOut).

 Create them with: